bslew/antabTr/readme.md

 ```

 "(venv)" prompt will appear to indicate you are in the virtual environment.
-Go to your logs directory and use the modified antabTr.py program instead of antabfs.py:
+Go to your logs directory and use the antabTr.py program instead of antabfs.py:

 ```
 antabTr.py ea065btr.log